 He began working with director Paul Greengrass on United 93, and followed that with Green Zone, starring Matt Damon, as well as the Tom Hanks starrer, Captain Phillips, which earned him ASC and BAFTA award nominations.
 Other credits include Kathryn Bigelow’s The Hurt Locker, for which he received an Academy Award nomination and a BAFTA win.
 The film earned 6 Academy Awards and 6 BAFTAs as well as other numerous accolades.

 Ackroyd lensed the Ralph Fiennes directed Shakespearean adaptation, Coriolanus as well as Parkland, directed by Peter Landesman, and Dark Places, the Gillian Flynn novel adaptation starring Charlize Theron and directed by Gilles Paquet-Brenner.
 He worked with actor-director Sean Penn on The Last Face, and shot Academy Award winning The Big Short for director Adam McKay.
-Ackroyd reteamed with Greengrass, again for Jason Bourne, and with Kathryn Bigelow for Detroit.
-Barry shot the Robert the Bruce epic Outlaw King, with director David Mackenzie, which opened the Toronto Film Festival, and he filmed Jay Roach”s Academy Award nominated, Bombshell , starring Charlize Theron, Nicole Kidman, Margot Robbie and John Lithgow.
+Ackroyd reteamed with Greengrass for Jason Bourne and with Kathryn Bigelow for Detroit.
+Barry shot the epic Outlaw King, with director David Mackenzie, which opened the Toronto Film Festival, and he filmed Jay Roach’s Academy-Award winning, Bombshell, starring Charlize Theron, Nicole Kidman, Margot Robbie and John Lithgow.
 Most recent credits include The Old Guard, directed by Gina Prince-Blythewood and also starring Charlize Theron, Sweet Girl, starring Jason Momoa, and the Whitney Houston biopic I Wanna Dance with Somebody.